Live Nation Entertainment: Southern United States

 In 2013, the company acquired the New Orleans Voodoo Music + Arts Experience.
 Live Nation later acquired C3 Presents in Austin, Texas (2014), Bonnaroo Music and Arts Festival in Tennessee (2015), Knoxville-based AC Entertainment (2016), Red Mountain Entertainment (2018), and Emporium Presents.

 In October 2019, Live Nation acquired a majority stake in David Grutman's Groot Hospitality, which includes several nightclubs and restaurants in the Miami metropolitan area, including the Fontainebleau Miami Beach hotel's LIV nightclub.

 Midwestern United States

 In 2018, the company acquired majority stakes in Wisconsin-based Frank Productions.

 Europe

 In August 2015, Live Nation announced it would form Live Nation Germany, in partnership with German promoter Marek Lieberberg.
 Live Nation Germany would also have oversight over Live Nation events in Austria and Switzerland.
 In 2017, the company purchased a controlling stake in the United Kingdom-based Cuffe & Taylor.
 The company expanded into Portugal in 2024, acquiring the MEO Arena in Lisbon.
+In December 2025, it was announced Live Nation Entertainment was to acquire Royal Arena, a multi-use indoor arena in Copenhagen, Denmark for an undisclosed amount.
+In January 2026, it was announced that Live Nation had reached an agreement to acquire Paris La Défense Arena from its owner, Ovalto.
+The transaction, which was subject to approval by the French Competition Authority, would add Europe's largest indoor venue to Live Nation's portfolio.Live Nation further expanded into the Czech Republic in August, announcing plans to acquire majority stakes in multiple arenas in Prague.